×

 If you are thinking about moving to London, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Much higher than Frankfurt Germany small house costs 1500$ excluding expenses 20 min by train from city (and that's a bargain! don't ask me where I live).
-Houses built like **** but everywhere the same, miss German quality very much," wrote a member in London.
+Houses built like **** but everywhere the same, miss German quality very much," wrote one member in London.

 "The cost of housing in London is generally quite high.
 The average cost of renting a one-bedroom apartment in London is around £1,500 per month, while the average cost of buying a property in London is around £500,000.
-Prices can vary significantly depending on the area and type of property," commented one expat who made the move to London.
+Prices can vary significantly depending on the area and type of property," remarked one expat who made the move to London.

 How do I meet people in London?